Blue light filtration

 1. Computer Glasses

 Eye care is incredibly important.
 At Felix Gray, we believe that computer glasses are the best way to mitigate the harmful and uncomfortable symptoms of blue light.
 Our lenses are specially designed to effectively filter blue light without compromising the aesthetics of a virtually clear lens.
-Other lenses either use an ineffective coat that looks clear (unless in front of a screen, in which case it looks blue because it deflects blue light) or have a yellow tinted lens that is effective, but is aesthetically unappealing and affects your color perception and acuity.
+Other lenses either use an ineffective coat that looks clear (unless in front of a screen, in which case it looks blue because it reflects blue light) or uses heavy yellow tints that are effective, but aesthetically unappealing and affect your color perception and acuity.
 These yellow glasses are often referred to as blue blockers.
 At Felix Gray, we developed a proprietary lens that itself filters blue light so that it can be the perfect balance between clear and effective.
 We do so by taking a naturally occurring pigment (that is created in your eye naturally around age 40) and synthesizing it in higher volume.
-We then combine this pigment with other materials to ensure that the lens is clear.
+We then combine this pigment with other materials to ensure that the lens is as clear as possible while remaining effective.

 2. Apps, and do they work?